wdporter/i-am-that-vuepress/2-obsession-with-the-body/readme.md

 **Q:**&ensp;What made you so dispassionate?

 **M:**&ensp;Nothing in particular.
-It so happened that I trusted my <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span>.
+It so happened that I trusted my <span data-tippy-content="Spiritual teacher, preceptor.">Guru</span>.
 He told me I am nothing but my self and I believed him.
 Trusting him, I behaved accordingly and ceased caring for what was not me, nor mine.

 **Q:**&ensp;Why were you lucky to trust your teacher fully, while our trust is nominal and verbal?